A GPS for Marriage & Relationships

 While frequency, length, and duration of counseling varies, see info on this on my Q&A Get Started page, I rely on proven and effective approaches so results are often experienced in about 12 sessions.
 Gottman and Emotionally Focused Therapy, or EFT, boast valid research that demonstrates effectiveness across many type of issues and relationship challenges.

 If you want to have a better relationship, you can.
 Regardless of your past, or parents, or a “challenging” partner.

-If you’re tired of going around in circles, marriage counseling can help.
+If you’re tired of going around in circles, marriage counseling or couples therapy can help.

 While there are no quick fixes, I can offer you practical and effective tools for change.

-With your commitment and right kind of effort together, you can once more be close and caring.
+With your commitment and right kind of effort together, you can once more be close, connected, and caring.

 Stop worrying about your marriage or relationship.
 Learn to feel good about it again.

 Yes, marriage therapy or couples counseling can be hard work for awhile.
 The rewards are worth it.